 - every week

 If you think you may be missing some tasks, try reviewing your past calendar to jog your memory.

 Next, compile yours and your team’s tasks in a spreadsheet, and identify who is responsible for each job.
 This exercise, otherwise known as a responsibility matrix, is meant to provide clarity on who exactly does what.
 Staff often miss or overlook things, not because they are lazy or are always forgetful but rather because they are unclear on who is responsible for what.

 Once you’ve determined WHO does WHAT, have each individual write out their process for completing their tasks.

 When they’ve finished documenting have them share the document with the rest of the team either via Google Docs, Dropbox paper or whatever may be your preference, the point being the document must be ACCESSIBLE and EASY TO FIND for everyone.

 As I said earlier, change in your business is inevitable, meaning you’ll need to develop a process for keeping your documentation up to date.

-From time to time have your staff re-read their own instructions and try to follow them as if for the first time.
-If anything is unclear or outdated have them revise accordingly.
+Have your staff re-read their instructions and try to follow them as if for the first time.
+If anything is unclear or outdated, have them revise accordingly.
 To make it easier to communicate and track changes among staff consider utilizing software like Trainual.
-Software like Trainual allows you to store your company processes, create online quizzes and training material, as well as track staff progress as they work through the materials.
+Software like Trainual allows you to store your company processes, create online quizzes and training material, as well as track staff progress as they work through the contents.